 Coming off a very old base, the improvements for the 2021 D-Max interior are promising.
 The whole design now presents much more car-like, and a bump in specification will see the D-Max’s interior thrust into the current decade.

-It’ll get a 9.0-inch touchscreen that’ll run both Apple CarPlay and Android Auto for the first time, and a smaller digital read-out finds itself nestled within the instrument cluster to provide key vehicle information.
+It gets a 9.0-inch touchscreen that now runs both Apple CarPlay and Android Auto for the first time, and a smaller digital read-out finds itself nestled within the instrument cluster to provide key vehicle information.

 Dual-zone climate control, rear air vents, leather-appointed seats and keyless entry are some other hallmarks of the updated specification.

-Less is changed with the Hilux, but new additions include an 8.0-inch touchscreen with smartphone mirroring for Apple CarPlay and Android Auto and safety inclusions such as active cruise control, lane keep assist and pedestrian detection return.
+Less is changed with the Hilux, but new additions include an 8.0-inch touchscreen (with knob audio controls rather buttons) with smartphone mirroring for Apple CarPlay and Android Auto and safety inclusions such as active cruise control, lane keep assist and pedestrian detection return.

 It’s hard to tell which will be a nicer mobile office without spending some quality time inside but the D-Max’s interior improvement is promising.